brianferguson/RunCommand.dll/README.md

 Here is a list of the major changes to the plugin.

 #####Version:
+* **0.0.0.3** - Fixed Unicode detection.
+Added OutputType.
+Hidden program now close if the skin and/or Rainmeter is closed.
 * **0.0.0.2** - Added Unicode support.
 Minor tweaks.
 * **0.0.0.1** - Initial Version.